-White Rabbit opened last August, the culmination of an idea sparked ten years ago.
+White Rabbit opened in August 2009, the culmination of an idea sparked ten years ago.
 Judith Neilson discovered the work of Wang Zhiyuan at a 1999 exhibition at Ray Hughes Gallery in Surry Hills and began a friendship with the Beijing-based artist.
 "Mum went and visited him in Beijing and was just amazed by the work she saw," Paris explains.
 "She bought a couple of works and came back raving."

 Judith's husband, Platinum Asset Management founder Kerr Neilson, urged her to buy more, and the issue of where to keep and display a collection arose.
 The Neilsons found an old knitting factory in Chippendale and set about a three-year, $10 million refurb.
-White Rabbit is now one of the largest collections of contemporary Chinese art in the world, numbering more than 400 works.
+White Rabbit is now one of the largest collections of contemporary Chinese art in the world, numbering more than 400 works (at time of writing).

 Like Paris in the 19th century and New York in the 20th, Beijing is shaping up to be the 21st century's art capital, with artists from all over China congregating there and a feeding frenzy of international buying that the GFC doesn't seem to have slowed.
 Judith Neilson takes frequent acquisitive trips to China and White Rabbit's exhibitions will rotate every six months.